Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Numerical experiments

+In these numerical experiments, we focus on the derivative-based problems where $f(x,\omega)$ and $\nabla f(x, \omega)$ are available.
+At each iteration point $x_k$, we assume that the noise $\omega$ in function value and gradient computation is conditional unbiased and the corresponding variance is conditional bounded for all $f$, i.e.

 We now discuss how to obtain $\alpha$-probabilistically $\kappa$-fully linear models and $\beta$-probabilistically $\epsilon_{F}$-accurate estimates.
-In our numerical experiments, we focus on the derivative-based algorithms where we assume that, in addition that $f(x,\xi)$ and $\nabla f(x, \xi)$ are avaliable, and the noise in function value and gradient computation is unbiased and the corresponding variance is bounded, i.e.

-One can employ standard sample averaging approximation technique to reduce the variance of the function values and its gradient evaluations\cite{STORM}.
+In the later analysis, we employ the standard sample averaging approximation technique \cite{Sample_average} to construct the sufficient accurate model and estimates.
 Let